-Help us keep roads and footpaths in good shape by letting us know if you find a problem.
+Help us keep roads, footpaths and cycleways in good shape by letting us know if you find a problem.

 You can report damage on local roads such as:

 Call us on (02) 4227 7111 or use the link below.

 Transport for NSW looks after state and main roads like the M1 Princes Motorway, Bulli Pass and Lawrence Hargrave Drive.